Jean-Luc Godard: Anouchka Films

 In 1964, Godard and Karina formed a production company, Anouchka Films.
-He directed Bande à part (Band of Outsiders), another collaboration between the two and described by him as "Alice in Wonderland meets Franz Kafka."
+He directed Bande à part (Band of Outsiders), also starring Karina and described by Godard as "Alice in Wonderland meets Franz Kafka."
 It follows two young men, looking to score on a heist, who both fall in love with Karina, and quotes from several gangster film conventions.
 While promoting the film, Godard wrote that according to D. W. Griffith, all one needs to make a film is "a girl and a gun."